theHostileNegotiator/KWBandage/KnownIssues.md

 * Quad Turrets cause Desyncs in online multiplayer.
 A theory on the cause is the object is given a weapon after having none.
 * Models have been worked around but still want to refine it, and create proper damage animations.
 Still need to create RUBBLE animations

-#### Aircraft ammo Counter in unit portrait
-* Feature added in TW 1.05.
-Since KW was built before this version, this feature was not added in.
-Don't think it is possible to add back in

 #### Space Command Uplink Effects
 * It is possible the devs intended to add a distortion effect but instead broke everything, removing the smoke.
 While the smoke has been fixed, the distortion has been removed.